MadStu/noughts-and-crosses/README.md

 ### Features Left to Implement

+- Add sound effects.
-- Add image gallery.
+- Add another difficulty level.
-- Provide further information about events.

 ## Testing

 I tested the website on a number of browsers and devices and all is working as intended.

-The responsive design allows for different screen sizes as proven by using [Responsinator](https://www.responsinator.com/?url=https%3A%2F%2Fmadstu.github.io%2FHTMLCSSEPP%2F)
+The responsive design allows for different screen sizes as proven by using [Responsinator](http://www.responsinator.com/?url=madstu.github.io%2Fnoughts-and-crosses%2F)

-There was a bug where if the screen became too narrow, the header image would repeat itself vertically but adding no-repeat into CSS solved this.

 ### Validator Testing